filecoin-project/filecoin-docs/content/en/developers/reference/built-in-actors/miner/index.md

 toc: true
 ---

-To interact with specific miner, you need to use this miner address to invoke the methods in miner built-in actor.
-You also need to specify method number of which method you want to invoke.
-Please refer the each method for its method number.
+To interact with a specific storage provider, you must use their miner address to invoke the methods in the built-in miner actor.
+You also need to specify the method number for the method you want to invoke.
+Please refer to each method for its method number.

 ## GetPeerID